wojdyr/fityk/doc/ref.rst

 can be used to change the state of points.

-In the GUI, there is a ``Data-Range Mode`` that allows to activate and disactivate points with mouse.
+In the GUI, there is a ``Data-Range Mode`` that allows activating and disactivating points with mouse.

 .. _weights: